StefanTheCode/website/posts/4-methods-to-handle-nullable-reference.md

 ---
 newsletterTitle: "#1 Stefan's Newsletter"
 title: "4 methods to handle Nullable Reference in .NET"
 subtitle: "Reference types in C# have always been nullable, meaning that variables of any reference type can be assigned a value of null.
 In previous versions of C#, dereferencing a null variable was permitted without any checks.
-The Nullable Reference Types feature was introduced in C# 8 to address this issue, and with the release of .NET 6, this feature is now enabled by default.
+The Nullable Reference Types feature was introduced in C# 8 to address this issue, and with the release of .NET 6, this feature is now enabled by default."
-"
 date: "February 13 2023"
+readTime: "Read Time: 2 minutes"
 photoUrl: "/images/blog/newsletter21.png"
 meta_description: "Explore the latest methods to handle Nullable References in .NET.
 This comprehensive guide covers 4 key strategies, essential for C# developers working with .NET 6 and beyond."
 ---